softmaximalist/PostureCorrector/README.md

 ## 🔭 Overview

 PostureCorrector is a lightweight browser extension that uses webcam footage to detect bad posture (i.e., slouching) in real-time and alert users through desktop notifications.
-It is also provides comprehensive posture statistics and allows user to customize and configure the extension for their settings and enviroment.
+It also provides comprehensive posture statistics and allows user to customize and configure the extension for their settings and enviroment.

 **Key Features:**
 *   **Smart Posture Detection:** PostureCorrector uses sophisticated computer vision algorithms to accurately detect your posture in real-time